aliefe9/nba/index.md

   <p>Your browser does not support iframes.</p>
 </iframe>

-&emsp;&emsp;&emsp;From this visualization, we can see a clear positive association between average minutes per game and average PIR for top-10 picks.
+&emsp;&emsp;&emsp;From this figure, we can see a clear positive association between average minutes per game and average PIR for top-10 picks.
 Players who appear in the high-PIR region of the plot also tend to play more minutes, while most low-PIR players cluster at lower minute totals.
 The presence of a substantial pink cluster indicates that a meaningful subset of top-10 picks significantly outperformed the rest and can reasonably be viewed as “hits” or star-level outcomes, which connects back to our question about how often teams succeed with early lottery selections.
 At the same time, there is noticeable spread in the plot: not every high-minute player has an elite PIR, and some efficient players have moderate minutes, showing that performance and playing time are related but not perfectly aligned

 <br>

-**Visualization 2**
+**Figure 2**

 <iframe
   src="underperforming_lottery_picks.html"